Frustrations & How to Overcome!

 🎼 5.
 No one can hear the altos.

 Take a deep breath, stand up straight, and hold your head high.
 Even if you are lacking confidence in the notes a “strong and wrong” approach (in rehearsals!) is recommended by every choir director I know.
 If you are holding music or a choir folder make sure that your mouth is above the folder, otherwise you are just giving a private concert for yourself and it won’t go anywhere else!
-For more on this, check out what your choir director wished you knew.
+For more on this, check out the article, what your choir director wished you knew.

 🎼 6.
 There are never enough of you.

 So true!
 If you are having fun in choir (and I hope you are!) then consider inviting friends to join you.
-Ask about opportunities when the choir can have a social and bring other perspective members in or even an open rehearsal where anyone can come.
+Ask about opportunities when the choir can have a social and bring other prospective members in or even an open rehearsal where anyone can come.
 Christmastime is a good opportunity to recruit because singing carols is something many people enjoy!

 🎼 7.
 Sing louder.

 It is sometimes cathartic to sing loud and blast your part into the ears of the people around you.
 But if you are doing that at the expense of your voice (if you are hoarse the next day) then please stop and consult a vocal professional.
 Music is a realm where the old adage “no pain, no gain” is absolutely NOT TRUE.
 Throat pain is ALWAYS an indication to stop.
 Listen to your body and take good care of your instrument.
+This vocal recovery resource is a must!

 🎼 8.
 Crack on the high notes.